 Time it right

-Wear light clothes, remove shoes before the measurement.
+- Wear light clothes and remove your shoes before the measurement.

 Stand straight, stand still